amir-99/dotfiles/README.md

 * __2 Chose your branch__

-    for buster remain on main but for bullseye go to bullseye brand with this command:
+    for buster remain on main but for bullseye go to bullseye branch with this command:
     ```bash
     git checkout bullseye
     ```